126.96.36.199.3 The Tick Labels Tab

 Note: A LabTalk system variable (@EF) is provided to enter engineering notation in a non-engineering column.
-Setting @EF = 1, and entering engineering notation in a non-engineering column, will cause Origin to treat the entry as numeric.
+If you set @EF = 1, and then enter engineering notation in a non-engineering column, Origin will treat the entry as numeric.
 Otherwise (@EF = 0), Origin will treat the entry as text (default).
-To learn more about LabTalk system variables, see the LabTalk Help file.
+Select Preference: System Variables to change @ete value

 ||(1, 1,000, 1,000,000, 1,000,000,000)

-Note: The threshold for conversion to scientific notation is controlled on the Numeric Format tab of the Options dialog box (Tools: Options).
+Note: The threshold for conversion to scientific notation is controlled on the Numeric Format tab of the Options dialog box (Preference: Options).

 ||(1E0, 1E3, 1E6, 1E9)